Skip to main content

 LayerWhat HappensCompetitors

-SearchFull-text + vector index updatesRequires Elasticsearch + Pinecone
+SearchFull-text + vector search index updatesRequires Elasticsearch + Pinecone

 Durability Configuration